CanDIG/htsget_app/PySAM-with-s3.md

 # Using PySAM and HTSLIB to Access Private S3 Bucket

-I was working on a project for [CanDIG](https://www.distributedgenomics.ca/) which was an [Htsget API](https://github.com/CanDIG/htsget_app) implementation with two different file storage configurations.
+I was working on a project for [CanDIG](https://www.distributedgenomics.ca/) which was an [Htsget API](http://samtools.github.io/hts-specs/htsget.html) implementation with two different file storage configurations.
 Htsget is a simple data-access API for read and variant files.
 A main component of our application was the PySAM library which provides an interface for reading and writing read and variant files.
+Its main use in the API was to parse a desired file and return only a chunk of that file with various filters.
 The most common way of accessing a file is with a local file path.
 However, with S3 buckets emerging as a popular file storage system, it is natural that PySAM should be able to interact with a file referenced by a S3 path.
 PySAM is a wrapper of the htslib C-API which should support S3 paths, but many issues arose when my team and I tried to pass a s3 supported file in Minio to PySAM.
 After many google searches, there seems to be many people having issues accessing a s3 file path such as:
 1) https://www.biostars.org/p/213305/
 2) https://github.com/pysam-developers/pysam/issues/557
 3) https://www.biostars.org/p/213305/